-As set forth in the complaint, the public record documents that beyond CREW and FFRF, HUD has denied the requests of other public interest non-profit organizations for public interest fee waivers under similar circumstances.
+As set forth in both complaints at issue, the public record documents that beyond CREW and FFRF, HUD has denied the requests of other public interest non-profit organizations for public interest fee waivers under similar circumstances.
 For example, on May 15, 2017, the American Society for the Prevention of Cruelty to Animals ("ASPCA") sued HUD under the FOIA for failing to grant the organization's fee waiver request.
 The American Soc'y for the Prevention of Cruelty to Animals v.
-U.S. Dep't of Housing and Urban Development, Civil No. 17-cv-00912 (RDM) (D.D.C.).
-As outlined in ASPCA's complaint, that case involved a FOIA request the ASPCA filed with HUD for records related to HUD's Moving to Work demonstration program, and its policy of exempting housing authorities participating in the program from federal laws and regulations permitting residents to have pets.
-The ASPCA sought the information to educate its supporters and the public about federal housing policies that impact the availability of petfriendly housing.
-Compl. ¶ 54.
+U.S. Dep't of Housing and Urban Development, Civil No.

+17-cv-00912 (RDM) (D.D.C.).29 As outlined in ASPCA's complaint, that case involved a FOIA request the ASPCA filed with HUD for records related to HUD's Moving to Work demonstration program, and its policy of exempting housing authorities participating in the program from federal laws and regulations permitting residents to have pets.
+The ASPCA sought the information to educate its supporters and the public about federal housing policies that impact the availability of pet-friendly housing.
+Compl.
+I ¶ 54; Compl.
+II ¶ 65.

 HUD initially denied the requested public interest fee waiver on the ground that the ASPCA had asserted only "conclusory statements" and had failed to identify the public interest that disclosure of the requested documents would serve.
-Compl. ¶ 55.
+Compl.
+I ¶ 55; Compl.
+II ¶ 66.
 The ASPCA filed an administrative appeal from this denial that contained a multiple-page explanation for why its FOIA request met each criterion for entitlement to a public interest fee waiver.
 The ASPCA detailed the size of the organization, the depth and breadth of its staff's knowledge on issues of pet retention and public education, and the organization's wide range of public outlets.
-Compl. ¶ 56.
+Compl.
+I ¶ 56; Compl.
+II ¶ 67.
 Notwithstanding this detailed showing, HUD denied the appeal based on its assessment that the ASPCA had failed to show that disclosure of the requested documents would contribute to an understanding of the subject by a reasonably broad audience.
 Subsequently, HUD sent the ASPCA a letter estimating the fee to be \$7,862.40.
-Compl. ¶ 57.
+Compl.
+I ¶ 57; Compl.
+II ¶ 68.